-Mark has 22 years' experience of working in education as a teacher, Educational Psychologist, and Coaching Psychologist.
-He is a British Psychological Society Chartered Psychologist, a member of the British Psychological Society's Special Group in Coaching Psychology, and an accredited member of the International Society for Coaching Psychology.
+Mark has 25 years' experience of working in education as a teacher, Educational Psychologist, and Coaching Psychologist.
+He is a British Psychological Society Chartered Educational Psychologist, an Accredited Member of the International Society for Coaching Psychology (ISCP), an Associate Fellow of the ISCP, and in 2022 became a Chartered Coaching Psychologist within the British Psychological Society's Division of Coaching Psychology.
+In 2023, Mark became an Associate Fellow of the British Psychological Society and an Accredited Supervisor with the International Society for Coaching Psychology.
 Mark has worked as an Educational Psychologist since 2003, supporting schools and families to identify and support individual children's needs while also helping schools to further develop their knowledge and provision.
-As a Coaching Psychologist, Mark has now accumulated over 800 hours of direct coaching time with individuals and teams, and is also an experienced trainer with experience of working both nationally and internationally.
-He is passionate about providing psychologists with an enjoyable, satisfying and learning-rich working experience that results in enhanced benefits for the people they provide services to – a wonderful win-win situation!
+As a Coaching Psychologist, Mark has now accumulated over 800 hours of direct coaching time supporting individuals and teams to achieve enhanced performance, development and wellbeing, and is also an experienced trainer with experience of working nationally, internationally and online.
+He is also a published author, conference speaker and podcast guest speaker on the subjects of coaching & coaching psychology.
+Mark is passionate about providing people with enjoyable, interactive, satisfying and learning-rich experiences that result in enhanced benefits for the people they provide services to – a wonderful win-win situation!

 Mark has completed courses in coaching and coaching psychology with the Centre for Coaching, London, and maintains a commitment to his own continuous professional development through reflective practice, supervision, reading books & journals, attending CPD courses, writing, facilitating workshops, and participating in peer practice groups.
 You can email Mark at email@example.com